Our Annual Coffee Morning will take place on Saturday, 12 July, from 10 am to 1 pm, in the Lena Anderton Meeting Room on 31 Scott Street.

 Small change makes a big difference.

-Our three Sight Support Groups in Keighley and Bingley, and Talking book library with over 2,000 titles on MP3/CD and memory stick help alleviate isolation and loneliness.
+Our Social Centre Keighley, award winning virtual events and Talking book library with over 2,000 titles on MP3/CD and memory stick help alleviate isolation and loneliness.

 We provide support to local sight support groups in Ilkley, Burley-in-Wharfedale and the Airedale Macular Society